-The MSU art program, one of the most active of its size in the nation, boasts a continual array of exhibitions and related activities.
-Through its Visiting Artists Series, the Art Department annually hosts 6-8 artists who have won regional or national recognition.
+The MSU art program boasts a continual array of exhibitions and related activities.
+Through its Visiting Artists Series, The Juanita and Ralph Harvey School of Visual Arts annually hosts 6-8 artists who have won regional or national recognition.
 The visiting artists present lectures, workshops, and exhibitions to students and interested community members.
 The Visiting Artists Series augments numerous other exhibitions by MSU faculty and students.
 All B.F.A. students are required to mount a senior show, and the annual Student Art Exhibition features work by students at all levels in the program.
-Moreover, the Art Department sponsors an annual High School Art Exhibition, which awards prizes and scholarships to outstanding entrants.
+Moreover, The Juanita and Ralph Harvey School of Visual Arts sponsors an annual High School Art Exhibition, which awards prizes and scholarships to outstanding entrants.